Permanent Transfer under the Quebec Mobility Agreement (Canadian Legal Advisor) Class L3 Licence

 Links to Applicable By-law and the Quebec Mobility Agreement

-Application related questions should be directed to Administrative Compliance by contacting the Law Society at (416) 947-3315 (toll-free within Ontario 1-800-668-7380 ext.
-3315) and asking to be transferred, or sending an email to Administrative Compliance using the Contact Page.
+Application related questions should be directed to the Complaints & Compliance department by contacting the Law Society at (416) 947-3315 (toll-free within Ontario 1-800-668-7380 ext.
+3315) and asking to be transferred, or sending an email to Complaints & Compliance using the Contact Page.

 Questions concerning the Licensing Process should be directed to the Licensing Process, Licensing and Accreditation department by contacting the Law Society at (416) 947-3315 (toll-free within Ontario 1-800-668-7380 ext.
 3315) and asking to be transferred, or sending an email to the Licensing Process, Licensing and Accreditation department using the Contact Page.